Porthcurno Winter Rollers

 "HUGE!" he exclaimed.

 Oh Happy Days!

-...the perfect break
+...the perfect break!

-After checking the tidal reach and knowing I was shooting an ebbing tide - vital for safety when venturing beyond the strand line - I moved forward, levelled my tripod and slipped the camera into the gimbal head.
-This set-up lets me sweep the tideline, pan with the action, maintain a level horizon and reduces camera shake - it also provides something sturdy to hold on to when a wave flushes the beach.
+After checking the tidal reach and knowing I was shooting an ebbing tide - important for your safety when venturing beyond the strand line - I moved forward, levelled my tripod and locked the camera into the gimbal head.
+This set-up lets me sweep the tideline, pan with the action, maintain a level horizon and reduces camera shake - it also provides something sturdy to hold on to when the winds gusts or a big wave flushes the beach.